Language-Aware Distillation for Multilingual Instruction-Following Speech LLMs with ASR-Only Supervision: Results

 \section{Results}

-We establish the two matched baselines EN-DiVA (\emph{which is closest to the original DiVA model}) and ML-DiVA trained on only the English subset and the entire training dataset respectively.
+In the cascaded baseline system, the LLM directly receives the transcription of the speech instruction from whisper-large-v3.
+We also establish the two matched baselines EN-DiVA (\emph{which is closest to the original DiVA model}) and ML-DiVA trained on only the English subset and the entire training dataset respectively.
 Simply scaling data and adding additional languages (notably similar languages such as German and Spanish) improves open-ended EN performance by 21\% (ML-DiVA), likely due to (i) shared linguistic structure and (ii) increased data diversity and volume.
 Next we detail gains obtained using our approach.